 Or press ⌘S to save

-The product is added to your inventory
+The item is added to your inventory

 Using Collapsible Sections (Progressive Form Disclosure)